-The RT2855A/B current limit is a cycle-by-cycle "valley" type, measuring the inductor current through the synchronous rectifier during the off-time while the inductor current ramps down.
-The current is determined by measuring the voltage between source and drain of the synchronous rectifier, adding temperature compensation for greater accuracy.
-If the current exceeds the upper current limit, the on-time one-shot is inhibited until the inductor current ramps down below the upper current limit plus a wide hysteresis band of about 1A until it drops below the lower current limit level.
-Thus, only when the inductor current is well below the upper current limit is another on-time permitted.
-This arrangement prevents the average output current from greatly exceeding the guaranteed upper current limit value, as typically occurs with other valley-type current limits.
+The RT2859A/B current limit is cycle-by-cycle measuring the inductor current through the synchronous rectifier during the off-time while the inductor current ramps down.
+The current is determined by measuring the voltage between Source and Drain of the synchronous rectifier, adding temperature compensation for greater accuracy.
+If the current exceeds the current limit (ILIM) once minimum off-time end, the on-time one-shot is inhibited until the inductor current ramps down below the current limit with an additional wide hysteresis band (IHYS) of about 0.6A to 1A.
+This arrangement prevents the average output current from greatly exceeding the guaranteed current limit value, as typically occurs with other valley-type current limits.
 If the output current exceeds the available inductor current (controlled by the current limit mechanism), the output voltage will drop.
 If it drops below the output under-voltage protection level (see next section) the IC will stop switching to avoid excessive heat.

-The RT2855B also includes a negative current limit to protect the IC against sinking excessive current and possibly damaging the IC.
+The RT2859B also includes a negative current limit to protect the IC against sinking excessive current and possibly damaging the IC.
 If the voltage across the synchronous rectifier indicates the negative current is too high, the synchronous rectifier turns off until after the next high-side on-time.
-The RT2855A does not sink current and therefore does not need a negative current limit.
+The RT2859A does not sink current and therefore does not need a negative current limit.